Tableauexpert/A-Mart/README.md

 Recency (R): When was the user’s most recent transaction?
 Frequency (F): How often does the customer transact?
 Monetary (M): What is the size of the user’s transaction?
 Stakeholders will receive dynamic dashboards that update every 15 days.
 These dashboards are designed to pinpoint the top-tier customers responsible for contributing 50% or more of the total revenue.
-Furthermore, they provide valuable insights by segmenting customers based on their RFM Scores and showcasing Customer Lifetime Value (LTV).
+Furthermore, they will provide valuable insights by segmenting customers based on their RFM Scores and showcasing Customer Lifetime Value (LTV) in later versions.

 **Mockup**
 1. Proactive Customer Engagement: